-- 5.1.11.1.
-A Procuring Agency shall provide for retaining a part of the amounts due to a contractor till the end of the Defects Liability period which shall be a minimum of twelve (12) months.
+- a.
 In case of works up to Nu.
-Two (2) million, the defects liability period shall be a minimum of six (6) months.
-The procuring agency may prescribe a realistic defect liability period based on the type and complexity of the project which is defined in the bidding documents and contract agreement. - 5.1.11.2.
-The amount of Retention Money shall be ten percent (10%) of the payments due to the contractor. - 5.1.11.3.
-The Retention Money shall be deducted from the amounts payable to the contractor in accordance with the progress of the assignment. - 5.1.11.4.
-The Retention Money or part thereof may be returned to the contractor on completion of the assignment under the contract and in case of contracts of duration more than 12 months when fifty percent (50 %) of the work is complete, against the submission of an unconditional guarantee issued by a reputed financial institution and acceptable to the Procuring Agency.
-Such a guarantee shall be valid until the issue of a No Defects Liability Certificate. - 5.1.11.5.
-If the contractor fails to remedy any reported defect within the Defects Liability Period, the Procuring Agency shall withhold the payment or realize claims from the guarantee, of an amount, which in the opinion of the Procuring Agency, represent the cost of the defects to be remedied. - 5.1.11.6.
-Subject to the provisions under clause 5.1.11.5, the Retention Money or the balance of it shall be discharged and returned to the contractor within 14 days of the issue of the No Defects Liability Certificate. - 5.1.11.7.
+Five (5) million, the DLP shall be a minimum of twelve (12) months; and - b.
+In case of works above Nu.
+Five (5) million, DLP shall be minimum of twenty-four (24) months or double the contract duration whichever is lower. - 5.1.11.3.
+The amount of Retention Money shall be ten percent (10%) of the payments due to the contractor. - 5.1.11.4.
+The Retention Money shall be deducted from the amounts payable to the contractor in accordance with the progress of the assignment. - 5.1.11.5.
+The Retention Money shall be returned to the contractor on completion of Defect Liability Period.
+In case of contracts of duration more than 12 months, fifty percent (50%) of the Retention Money may be returned to the contractor upon completion of work against the submission of an unconditional guarantee issued by a reputed financial institution and acceptable to the Procuring Agency.
+Such a guarantee shall be valid until the issue of a No Defects Liability Certificate. - 5.1.11.6.
+If the contractor fails to remedy any reported defect within the Defects Liability Period, the Procuring Agency shall withhold the payment or realize claims from the guarantee, of an amount, which in the opinion of the Procuring Agency, represent the cost of the defects to be remedied. - 5.1.11.7.
+Subject to the provisions under section 5.1.11.6, the Retention Money or the balance of it shall be discharged and returned to the contractor within 14 days of the issue of the No Defects Liability Certificate. - 5.1.11.8.
 Loss or damage to the Works or Materials to be incorporated in the Works between the Start Date and the end of the Defect liability period shall be remedied by the Contractor at the Contractor's cost, if the loss or damage arises from the Contractor's act or omission.